 Hay was the first recipient of the Lillian Orlowsky and William Freed Foundation Grant 2010 sponsored in part by the Provincetown Art Association and Museum and the recipient of the New York Academy of Art Portrait Scholarship 2011.
 Her portrait from her Benders series entitled Dodger was a semi-finalist in the BP Portrait Award 2015 at the National Gallery in London.

 The rabbit paintings, which I also consider portraits, are a place for me to find new ways of constructing a living figure without being concerned with facial likeness or gender.
-Instead I am forced to closely examine each rabbit's physical differences to make the portrait unique.
-Ultimately, this focused study of anatomy allows me to have greater control over the looseness of the paintwork.
-Having had a lifetime connection with the rabbit as a symbol of comfort, both it’s familiarity and its fecundity seems to willingly support my continual experimentation with mark making while allowing me time and space to contemplate my unequivocal belief in animal consciousness.
+Having had a lifelong connection with the rabbit as a symbol of comfort, both it’s familiarity and its fecundity seems to willingly support my continual experimentation with mark making.
+By attaching the familiar and seemingly well-loved rabbit image to a larger subject matter, I can draw attention to greater concerns I have such as the importance of environmental protection or acknowledge the death of a particularly influential cultural figure.